la2050/archive/_organizations/operation-gratitude.md

       https://challenge.la2050.org/entry/operation-gratitude-americans-saying-thank-you-to-all-who-serve
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Operation Gratitude volunteers nationwide donate items, write letters and assemble Care Packages to express their appreciation to, and lift the spirits of, the Military & First Responder communities.
 title: Operation Gratitude
-uri: /organizations/operation-gratitude/
 extrapolated_project_ids:
   - '6102170'
 project_titles_from_extrapolated_project_ids:
-  - Operation Gratitude -  Americans Saying “Thank You” To All Who Serve
-project_titles:
-  - Operation Gratitude -  Americans Saying “Thank You” To All Who Serve
-project_titles_from_project_ids:
   - Operation Gratitude -  Americans Saying “Thank You” To All Who Serve
 original_project_titles:
   - 'Operation Gratitude -  Americans Saying “Thank You” To All Who Serve '